I love trying new makeup products all the time. It’s so much fun! But, skincare products? That’s a different story.

 Go to the cosmetic counter and ask for a sample.
 Just make sure they don’t give you one of those tiny sachets samples.

 Those can tell if you like the texture or if the product will irritate your skin BUT NOT if it does what it claims.
-You need to use a product for 2 or 3 weeks before you can see a difference (or not).
+You need to use a product for roughly a month before you can see a difference (or not).

 What if the SA doesn’t want to give you a sample?
 Complain to the manager or walk away.
 They obviously don’t want your money, so give it to someone else who appreciates you and is willing to help you.